We look at the state of play for Sheffield Wednesday in the January transfer window

 Callum Paterson has been publicly courted by Heart of Midlothian for some time but as yet the talk has not been followed up with a bid.

-Losing Mighten and Paterson would surely have the Owls exploring other options but rumoured loan target Tom Cannon of Everton looks set to join Championship side Preston North End instead.
+Losing Paterson would presumably have the Owls exploring other options but rumoured loan target Tom Cannon of Everton looks set to join Championship side Preston North End instead.

 Fisayo Dele-Bashiru is still to sign an extension to the contract which expires in the summer but there seems little appetite from the Owls to cash in on him with promotion to the Championship in the offing.
 As for the summer, PSV Eindhoven and AC Milan are amongst the clubs linked.